-An important upshot of this work is that, in establishing an independent connection between natural scenes and the Müller-Lyer illusion, it opposes the Cultural Byproduct Hypothesis in ways that go beyond the proposed role of "carpentry".
-As McCauley and Henrich (2006) are careful to note, while the prevalence of carpentered corners has certainly been the most prominent variable proposed to account for cultural variation in the illusion, there are also hypotheses that invoke other environmental variables, such as exposure to visual perspective in art.
-Thus, for McCauley and Henrich (and perhaps other proponents of the cultural byproduct view), what is important is only that there be some environmental factor present in Western cultures as opposed to non-Western cultures that could explain why the illusion emerges in the former but not the latter.
+Henrich (and perhaps other proponents of the cultural byproduct view), what is important is only that there be some environmental factor present in Western cultures as opposed to non-Western cultures that could explain why the illusion emerges in the former but not the latter.
 What is powerful about Howe and Purves's (2005b) work, then, is that it challenges even this more general articulation of the cultural byproduct view.
-If natural scenes contain the information necessary to capture the illusion, and those scenes are present in most if not all of the cultures studied by Segall et al. (which they indeed seem to be; see site descriptions in Segall, et al., 19668),
+If natural scenes contain the information necessary to capture the illusion, and that information is present in most if not all of the cultures studied by Segall et al. (which they indeed seem to be; see site descriptions by Segall et al. 196610), then the ingredients necessary for the illusion are not exclusive to Western cultures after all.
+In other words, it does not matter whether one supposes that carpentry, or visual art, or some other as-yet-unarticulated variable is responsible; all such hypotheses are equally targeted by this demonstration.^{11,12}